Once Upon A February

 He wrapped the unresponsive body into the thick woolen comforter and set himself to the task of getting one well muscled, sex feet four inches tall knight into his bedroom.
 Then something about moving a hypothermic person gently popped up on the surface of his memory and he stopped in his tracks.
 He made himself move slowly and carefully as he dragged the unconscious man by two corners of the blanket, even if everything in him screamed to get Damien warm as soon as possible.
 When he felt the door of his bedroom collide with his back and then open with a creak of protest, he inwardly congratulated himself for deciding against a two-stories house even if he hadn't been thinking of half-frozen ex-priests back then.
 Well, not of half-frozen ex-priests, he snorted inwardly.

 After fumbling with the lamp he settled the other man comfortably on the bed and covered him with all blankets he possessed.
 Then he forced a few swallows of brandy down his other's throat.
 Still, neither hands nor feet did get any warmer.
-Oh well, sharing body warmth it is… He sighed, steeling himself for Damien's probably less than excited reaction should the other man wake up, then took off his own clothes except for the underwear and slipped under the blankets.
+Oh well, sharing body warmth it is… He sighed, steeling himself for Damien's probably less than excited reaction should the other man wake up, then quickly undressed down to his underwear and slipped under the blankets.
 He pressed the length of his warm body against the other man's cold one, rolling them onto their sides and reached out to wrap his arms around the strong frame.
 Then, he brought the dear face close to his own so he could warm it with his hands and breath and lips.
 His other was now shivering slightly –and that was good somehow, he now remembered– and after a while Gerald could feel the chill slowly leave the other man's body.
 He took it as a good sign and continued to run his hands up and down the beautiful form of his love.

 When he touched his warm hand to the other's chilled face he discovered with shock that the beautiful hazel brown eyes were open and staring at or through him.
 The shivering had ceased again and the skin beneath his hand was still cold as ice.